Part I (Obi-Wan Kenobi): Plot

-Ten years after the execution of Order 66, former Jedi Master Obi-Wan Kenobi is now a self-exiled recluse on the planet Tatooine under the alias "Ben", where he works at a meat factory and watches over a young Luke Skywalker, despite numerous warnings to stay away from him and his family by Luke's step-uncle Owen Lars.
+Ten years after the enactment of Order 66 and the Galactic Republic's re-organization into the Galactic Empire, former Jedi Master Obi-Wan Kenobi is now a self-exiled recluse on the planet Tatooine under the alias "Ben", where he works at a meat factory and watches over a young Luke Skywalker, despite numerous warnings to stay away from him and his family by Luke's step-uncle Owen Lars.
 Kenobi also experiences nightmares of his past and has lost connection to the Force as he struggles to contact his deceased former master Qui-Gon Jinn.

 The Grand Inquisitor, Fifth Brother, and Third Sister (Reva Sevander) arrive on Tatooine in search of a Jedi named Nari.
 Once they find Nari, Reva recklessly attempts to kill him, which the Grand Inquisitor prevents, wanting to interrogate Nari instead.
 Nari manages to escape in the ensuing commotion.
 The Grand Inquisitor berates Reva on her impulsive actions and her obsession on finding Kenobi, who is widely believed to be dead, and unbeknownst to them on Tatooine.
 Kenobi leaves a toy for Skywalker on the Lars' homestead.
 The next day, Owen vehemently returns the toy and rebukes him.
 Reva and Fifth Brother arrive in the area, and Kenobi hides.
 Reva harasses Owen and the other citizens in an attempt to find Nari, but Owen feigns ignorance, as he wants to protect his family.
 That night, Nari attempts to seek help from Kenobi, but he refuses and tells him to hide from the Inquisitors as the Jedi are being hunted.
 Kenobi then finds his hanging corpse the next day.

 Desperate to lure Kenobi, Reva hires bounty hunter Vect Nokru and his gang to kidnap a young Princess Leia Organa, after finding out connections between Kenobi and her adopted father and senator Bail Organa, from Alderaan.
 Bail requests Kenobi rescue her and travels to Tatooine to personally convince him.
 Kenobi recovers his lightsaber from the desert and leaves Tatooine.